 Durnig our trip around Iceland attractions we stayed in awesome places which I can’t wait to recommend!
 I would even say that The Holiday Houses were the best accommodation I’ve ever found in my travel career 🙂

-Thor Guesthouse, Reykiavik – recommended by fellow Polish bloggers who worked and still work there 🙂 A great guesthouse in the very center of Reykiavik with such a stunning view from the balcony!
+Thor Guesthouse, Reykiavik – recommended by fellow Polish bloggers who worked there 🙂 A great guesthouse in the very center of Reykiavik with such a stunning view from the balcony!
 Just see below…

 The Holiday Houses, Kirkjubaejarklaustur – the most beautiful place I’ve ever stayed at.
 A few little houses in the middle of nowhere, in a perfect location for the first night after starting your trip in southern Iceland from Reykiavik – behind Reynisfjara beach and Vik town.
 The houses offer stunning views at the sunset, stars – and in winter, the northern lights.
 I can’t tell enough, how beautiful it was 🙂